sajjadkalantari/c3-examples/007-text-to-image-script/README.md

 ### 🔧 Key Components

-- **main.py**: Entry point script that orchestrates the entire process
+- **main.py**: Entry point script with enhanced image handling
 - **comput3_api.py**: Handles communication with the Comput3 API
-- **comfyui_client.py**: Manages interaction with the ComfyUI instance
+- **comfyui_client.py**: Enhanced client with robust image downloading and authentication
 - **config.py**: Loads environment variables and default configuration
 - **workflows/text_to_image.json**: The ComfyUI workflow template

 ## ⚙️ How It Works

 1. 🔍 The script checks if you have a running media instance on Comput3
-2. 📋 It loads the text-to-image workflow template
+2. 📋 It loads and validates the text-to-image workflow template
-3. 🔄 It updates the workflow with your prompts and parameters:
+3. 🔄 It updates the workflow with your prompts and parameters
-   - 📝 Sets the positive and negative prompts
-   - 📏 Updates image dimensions
-   - 🎲 Sets the seed and sampling parameters
-4. 🚀 It queues the workflow for execution and monitors progress
+4. 🚀 It queues the workflow for execution and monitors progress with live updates
-5. 📥 Once complete, it downloads the generated image to the output directory
+5. 📥 Once complete, it uses a robust multi-step approach to download the image:
+   - First tries the two-step authentication approach like in the React app
+   - Falls back to alternative URL formats if needed
+   - Optionally caches images as base64 for reliability
+6. 🗄️ If downloading fails but caching was enabled, it retrieves the cached version

 ## 📝 Tips for Better Results